 I also made this easy trifle recipe dairy free by using a non-dairy whipped topping instead of regular whipped cream.
 You should check the topping you buy to make sure it’s truly dairy free.
 Not all brands are.

 (Check the raisin bread you’re using to make sure it’s dairy free, too.)

-Of course, you can use regular bread and regular whip cream if you don't have any food sensitivities or allergies.
+Of course, you can use regular bread and regular whip cream if you don't have any food allergies.

 To cut out a few calories, I used sugar free apricot preserves.

-I also used stevia instead of regular sugar.
+I also used monk fruit sweetener instead of regular sugar.

 Creating an easy trifle recipe in a trifle bowl

 What I especially like about this Red White and Blue Trifle is the presentation.
 It’s super easy to do if you have a proper trifle bowl.
 It makes a gorgeous display that everyone will marvel over!